fenix56/PhotoViewerApp/README.md

 # PhotoViewerApp

 Application created to demonstrate [my](https://github.com/fenix56) expertise in Swift and iOS development.
-App using MVVM-C architectural design pattern, for this app complexity is a bit overkill, but I wanted to show my knowledge in that topic as well.
+App use MVVM-C architectural design pattern, for this app complexity is a bit overkill, but I wanted to show my knowledge in that topic as well.
 App has 2 screens which will be described below:

 ## Home Screen
 On the start of app you should see this screen: